Hello! Click on one of our members below to chat on Whatsapp

-Let our expect guide take you through some of the most memorable treks through Peru.
+Let our expert guide take you through some of the most memorable treks in Peru.

 Peru forms part of the Andes Mountain Range, the longest continental mountain range in the world.
 Forming a continuous highland along the Andean Volcanic belt in the western edge of South America.
 The Altiplano/ Andean plateau which lies along the cities of Cusco, Arequipa, Huaraz and Puno is the second-highest on the planet after the Tibetan plateau.
 Thus making Peru one of the hiking meccas of the world.

 The Classic Inca Trail tends to steal most of the limelight, but with good reason.
-A 4-day adventure that combines a healthy challenge of a climb, breath taking scenery and a slew of fascinating archeological sites left by the great Inca Empire civilization.
-However, if you cannot get tickets and permits to this very popular trek, rest assured, all the other alternatives hikes on our list are absolutely worth it.
+A 4-day adventure that combines a challenging climb, breath taking scenery and fascinating archeological sites left by the great Inca Empire civilization.
+If you cannot get tickets and permits to this very popular trek, rest assured, all the other alternatives hikes on our list are absolutely worth it.

 The country has an excellent and well-developed trekking industry, with first rate guides and equipment.
 There are certain ethical dimensions to the country’s trekking business and a mindful visitor will come pre equipped with some background knowledge.
 It´s good to do your research before planning and booking a trek in Peru.